Alan Bellhouse: Biography

 After a year working in the Department of Trade and Customs he joined the Department of Education and taught music at Sydney Technical High School and later mathematics.
 In 1940 he married the Australian composer Dulcie Holland and they had two children, a daughter Holly and a son Lindsay.

-At the beginning of World War II Bellhouse was a maths teacher with the Education Department and so wasn’t allowed to enlist.
+At the beginning of World War II Bellhouse was a maths teacher with the Education Department and so was not allowed to enlist.
 So he changed jobs and his new employer, Sydney Grammar School, allowed him to serve.

-In l942 the RAAF posted him to educational duties in Sydney for two years and he served as an instructor in science, mathematics, meteorology, and aircraft recognition.
-During this time he wrote his first book entitled What Plane is That?
+In 1942 the RAAF posted him to educational duties in Sydney for two years and he served as an instructor in science, mathematics, meteorology, and aircraft recognition.
+During this time he wrote his first book entitled Whose Plane is That?
 Then he was posted to an active service area 60 miles from Darwin, Northern Territory.
-He was discharged in January 1946 as Flight Lieutenant Alan Bellhouse.
+He was discharged in January 1946 as a flight lieutenant.